gustaveroussy/sopa/docs/tutorials/cli_usage.md

 ```

 ## Visualization (Xenium Explorer)
 The Xenium Explorer is a software developed by 10X Genomics for visualizing spatial data, and it can be downloaded freely [here](https://www.10xgenomics.com/support/software/xenium-explorer/latest).
-Sopa allows the conversion to the Xenium Explorer, whatever the type of spatial data you worked on.
+Sopa allows the conversion to the Xenium Explorer.
 It will create some files under a new `tuto.explorer` directory:

 ```sh
 sopa explorer write tuto.zarr
 ```

 If you have downloaded the Xenium Explorer, you can now open the results in the explorer: `open tuto.explorer/experiment.xenium` (if using a Unix operating system), or double-click on the latter file.

+!!!
+License
+    _Xenium Explorer_ is a registered trademark of 10x Genomics.
+The Xenium Explorer is licensed for usage on Xenium data (more details [here](https://www.10xgenomics.com/legal/end-user-software-license-agreement)).

 !!! info "Time efficiency"
     Creating the image needed by the Xenium Explorer can be time-consuming.
 Therefore, we recommend performing one run for the image generation (below) and another to save the transcripts/boundaries/observations.